1. Carpet padding & vinyl fabric backing

 7. Five to six coats of polyurethane

-Our floorcloths are extremely well protected with multiple layers of low gloss polyurethane.
+Our floorcloths are extremely well protected with multiple layers of low gloss, water-based polyurethane that will not yellow over time.

 8. Wax application